Lynching of James Harvey and Joe Jordan

 James Harvey and Joe Jordan were two African-American men who were lynched on July 1, 1922, in Liberty County, Georgia, United States.
 They were seized by a mob of about 50 people and hanged while being transported by police from Wayne County to a jail in Savannah.
 Investigations by the NAACP showed that the police involved were complicit in their abduction by the mob.
-Twenty-two men were later indicted for the lynching, with four convicted.
+Twenty-two men were later indicted for the lynching.
+On February 23, 1923, five defendants, including Chief of Police I.W.
+Rhoden, were acquitted for the lynching.